atsign-foundation/atsign.dev/content/en/docs/Functional_Architecture/Dess.md

 ---
-title: "Dess"
+title: "dess"
-linkTitle: "Dess"
+linkTitle: "dess"
 weight: 4
 description: >
-  Dess enables you to run your own secondary server wherever you like and on any compatible infrastructure you would like to use.
+  dess enables you to run your own secondary server wherever you like and on any compatible infrastructure you would like to use.
 ---

-## 1. What is Dess?
+## 1. What is dess?

-Dess is an acronymn for:
+dess is an acronymn for:
-> D. Distributed
+> d.
+Distributed
-> E. Edge
+> e.
+Edge
-> S. Secondary
+> s.
+Secondary
-> S. Server
+> s.
+Server

-Dess is used to host your own secondary server for your @sign(s).
+dess is used to host your own secondary server for your @sign(s).

 ## 2. How to get started

-The first thing you need to know is that there are two parts to setting up Dess.
+The first thing you need to know is that there are two parts to setting up dess.
 1. First time setup (run once)
 1. Setup an @sign (run for each @sign)

 ## 3. First Time Setup

-Dess will install everything you need to get up and running.
+dess will install everything you need to get up and running.
 Run the following command and dess will be installed:

 `curl -fsSL https://getdess.atsign.com | sudo bash`